-EN 299 Individual Studies/1-4 Units
+EN 199-299 Individual Studies/1-4 Units

-The student will solve a problem under the direction of a faculty member with the approval of the Division Chairman.
+The student will complete a research problem or an outlined course of study under the direction of a faculty member.
+The contract for the individual study must be agreed upon by the student, the instructor and the department chairman prior to initiation of the study.
 May be repeated for credit.

-ENVIRONMENTAL STUDIES

-ES 101 General Environmental Studies/3 Units
+ENVIRONMENTAL STUDIESES 101 General Environmental Studies/3 Units

 A general study of man's impact upon the environment, pollution problems and possible solutions related to population and basic ecological principles.
-Increasing the awareness of man's interdependence with nature and creating informed, balanced understanding of the current trends of environment degradation.
+Designed to increase the awareness of man's interdependence with nature and to create informed, balanced understanding of the current trends of environment degradation.